pcingola/SnpEff/src/docs/se_buildingdb.md

 1. Edit the config file to create the new genome:

-        vi snpEffect.config
+        vi snpEff.config

-    Add the following lines (you are editing snpEffect.config):
+    Add the following lines (you are editing snpEff.config):

         # Mouse genome, version mm37.61
         mm37.61.genome : Mouse